-The actions to be invested in (Chapter 5 of the 2019 FOLU study) are, roughly, abatement mechanisms.
-Some result in internalisation to the food system of the hidden costs.
-The business opportunities represent an upper valuation of the financial gains in the transition: some parts of sectors will be losing financial value as adapting or new ventures gain financial value through taking up the opportunities.
+The actions to be invested in, described in Chapter 5 of the 2019 FOLU study, are, roughly, examples of abatement mechanisms.
+The economic prize is the total abatement value.
+Some of the investments result in internalisation to the food system of the hidden costs.
+The business opportunities represent an upper valuation of the financial gains in the transition: some parts of economic sectors will be losing financial value as adapting or new ventures gain financial value through taking up the opportunities.

-Following current practice in impact valuation we indicate the opportunity by the marginal abatement value offered by an alternative business product, substituting a supplier, or changing an activity.
+Following current practice in impact valuation we indicate the marginal abatement value offered by an alternative business product, substituting a supplier, or changing an activity.
 Here marginal means per unit of quantity.
 The unit might be kg of product, or ha of farmland under a management practice.
 The unit might be per company where society and investors have the choice in substituting market share and financial shares.

 Marginal abatement value for the case studies involves the sum of differences in social costs from one unit of the alternative product or practice compared to the baseline product or practice.
-Multiplied by the quantity of product or practice the marginal abatement value would indicate the total abatement value of avoided social costs (or saved abatement costs and private costs if the valuation has mixed factors).
-In economics the marginal abatement value means the social benefit from one unit more of substitution of the baseline product or practice production in this study produces natural capital costs of over USD 1.81 trillion, 134 percent of its production value [total livestock]...The highest combined operational and supply chain costs of natural capital impacts in this study have been attributed to beef production in Brazil (USD 596 million) and the USA (USD 280 million), as well as pork production in China (USD 327 million)."
+Multiplied by the quantity of that product or practice the marginal abatement value would indicate the total abatement value of avoided social costs (or saved abatement costs and private costs if the valuation has mixed marginal social and abatement costs).
+In economics the marginal abatement value means the social benefit from one unit more of substitution of the baseline product or practice by the alternative; discussed on p.
+102. Next section discusses the demand for abatement products and practices.
+Summing the different social and abatement costs and the private costs, which, ideally, are specific to region and context, is problematic if some of them are negative.
+It implies the costs that are positive are substitutable for the costs that are negative.
+This is discussed further on p.
+180.